bjornicus/calipygian-pyweek/trunk/pyweek10/README.txt

 Use the arrow keys: up and down adjust amplitude, left and right frequency.
-(if you are running Linux you can use a joystick or gamepad too)
+(if you are running Linux you can use a joystick or gamepad too) ** If the frequency adjust feels backwards to you, set

+    reverse_frequency_keys = True

+in gamelib/config.py and they will switch.

 You ship has a shield system that recharges faster as your ship oscillates faster.